Real Women Have Curves: Plot

 After some time, Ana tries to get Estela to convince the executive in charge of her clothing line to grant her an advance so she can keep the factory running.
-When the executive refuses, Ana convinces her father to give Estela a small loan after seeing how hard Estela works to produce clothing she is proud of.
-Meanwhile, Ana works with Mr. Guzman at night to produce an essay for her application to Columbia in New York, which she successfully submits, while also developing a secret relationship with Jimmy, a white fellow graduate.
-Carmen confronts Ana about her sexual activities.
+When the executive refuses, Ana convinces her father to give her a small loan after seeing how hard Estela works to produce clothing she is proud of.

+Meanwhile, Ana works with Mr. Guzman at night to produce an essay for her application to Columbia, which she successfully submits, while also developing a secret relationship with Jimmy, a white fellow graduate.
+Carmen confronts her about her sexual activities.
 Ana insists that she as a person is more than what is between her legs, and begins to call her mother out on her emotionally abusive tendencies.

-Later, at the factory, all of the women working there except Carmen grow exhausted of the heat and Carmen's critiques of their bodies and strip down to their underwear, comparing body shapes, stretch marks, and cellulite, inspiring confidence in one another's bodies.
-Carmen leaves the factory in a huff over her family and co-workers' lack of shame as Ana declares that they are women and this is who they are.
+Later, at the factory, all of the women working there except Carmen grow exhausted of the heat and Carmen's critiques of their bodies so strip down to their underwear.
+They then compare body shapes, stretch marks, and cellulite, inspiring confidence in one another's bodies.
+Carmen leaves the factory in a huff over her family and co-workers' lack of shame, as Ana declares that they are women and this is who they are.

-Near the end of summer, Mr. Guzman comes by the house to inform Ana and her family that Ana has been accepted to Columbia with a scholarship opportunity, though it would mean moving across the country from Los Angeles to New York City.
+Near the end of summer, Mr. Guzman comes by the house to inform Ana and her family that she has been accepted to Columbia with a scholarship, though it would mean moving across the country from LA to NYC.
 At first, Carmen convinces Ana and the rest of the family that her place is in East Los Angeles, but eventually Ana decides that, having fully ensured Raúl's support, she needs to break free from her domineering mother.

 At the end of the film, Ana is dropped off at the airport by her father and grandfather while Carmen refuses to leave her room and say goodbye to Ana.
 The final scenes show Ana striding confidently through the streets of New York.